 → It’s going to be crowded.
 This was a shock to me the first time I went in October (not sure why, exactly!).
 But book well in advance, make dining reservations ASAP, and anticipate lots and lots of people everywhere.

 → If you’re in Boston, or staying in Boston, I love to recommend this Boston to Salem ferry.
 It takes less than an hour, and it saves you the hassle of finding parking in Salem.
 This is especially handy on the weekends.
+You can also take the train from Boston, and the train station in Salem is a short walk to the center of town.

 → Salem fall foliage is usually and its best closer to mid-late October, which perfectly coincides with Halloween festivities!